-Of course it is real.
+Of course, it is real.
 I am just baffled that despite the massive and fast edification of the hotel zone and all the financial interest involved, this little piece of history has been speared and well preserved, a little corner of history in the hip Cancun for you to enjoy.

-Located right in front of Playa Delfines around KM 18.5 – Opening hours 8 am – 5 pm Cost 40 pesos (2,5 usd)
+Located right in front of Playa Delfines around KM 18.5 – Opening hours 8 am – 5 pm Cost 40 pesos (2,5 USD)

-But surprises didn’t finish… if you follow me this is typical of me, when I start discovering something… it works like a domino.
-Remind me I need to research about that.
+But surprises didn’t finish… if you follow me this is typical of me when I start discovering something… it works like a domino.
+Remind me I need to research that.
 When you want something and you make your own steps, the universe will conspire to help you… Not sure if you believe it or not, but it certainly does for me.

-On my way out of El Rey, I was so satisfied and fulfilled, that I thought I would stop by the Mayan Museum which was on my way home and for resident is free on Sunday (just like all the other sites).
+On my way out of El Rey, I was so satisfied and fulfilled, that I thought I would stop by the Mayan Museum which was on my way home and for a resident is free on Sunday (just like all the other sites).
 I mean it’s just a few bucks, but the fact that I had the same privileges as a Mexican citizen made me feel some sort of pride.
 Besides I had some time before my kittens could accuse me of abandoning them.

 Beautiful and immaculate.
-Following the little maze, only later did I realise that I missed the main entrance of the Museum Exposition, but that was not a bad thing as I have found out about another archaeological site of which I never new the existence, nor would I have ever known, hadn’t I decided to visit the museum.
+Following the little maze, only later did I realize that I missed the main entrance of the Museum Exposition, but that was not a bad thing as I have found out about another archaeological site of which I never knew the existence, nor would I have ever known, hadn’t I decided to visit the museum.

 Along with El Rey, San Miguelito was part of a large complex of Temples, houses and other constructions protected from the sea by sand dunes which is where the hotels have been built.
-What a refreshing discovery! that actually put my imagination at work thinking about the whole area back in the days when the mayan civilisation was in charge.
+What a refreshing discovery! that actually put my imagination at work thinking about the whole area back in the days when the Mayan civilization was in charge.
 So fascinating!
 I became even more eager to know all the information that the museum would provide.